 To use this command, you need to check that flash device support is available for your target.
 If it is not available, you need to write your own flash algorithm for this command to work.

-info flash
+For details on how to do this, see Flash programming.
+To see an example of what the debugger expects, locate the following file in your Arm® Development Studio installation folder: .../examples/Baremetal examples Armv7.zip/flash algo-STM32F10x.

-info flash # Display information about the current flash devices.
+Display information about the current flash devices.